afortuny/SustainableFashionAI/Intro.md

 Garment creation is a labor intensive activity, [employing 60 million workers worldwide](https://fashionunited.com/global-fashion-industry-statistics), and if it is subject to severe automatition, which potentially large job losses, as [the wall street journal points](https://www.youtube.com/watch?v=OsSDI8wWAyQ).

 But it is that all that AI can offer? job automation and a fashion that is faster, last less and keep polluting the planet at unprecedented rate?
 Probably not.
 We would like to offer ways in which AI could accelerate the implementation of a circular economy in the following dimensions:

+# What AI can do to accelerate a truly circular fashion

 * Improving what we design
 1) AI can be used to design [long lasting garments](https://www.sciencedirect.com/science/article/pii/S0166361522001750).
 We can use product reviews and lab data to make predictions of the lasting of the products, supporting the creation of those with the large life cycles.